croc-code/grunt-croc-qunit/README.md

 [Istanbul]: https://github.com/gotwarlost/istanbul/

 The plugin doesn't depend on Istanbul module directly.
-So it doesn't add additional dependency into your project if we arn't going to use code coverage with Istanbul.
+So it doesn't add additional dependency into your project if you arn't going to use code coverage with Istanbul.
-If you decided to use Istanbul for code coverage you will need to install Istanbul:
+If you decide to use Istanbul for code coverage you will need to install Istanbul:
 `npm install istanbul --save-dev`.

+Code coverage tasks are supposed to be run in the following order: coverageInstrument => qunit => coverageReport.

 ### `coverageInstrument` task

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
 Task's `src` specifies what files will be instrumented.
 Task's parameters should describe a set of `*.js` files.
-Task's `dest` specified where instrumented files will be saved (some kind of temporary folder).
+Task's `dest` property specifies a folder path where instrumented files will be saved (some kind of temporary folder).
 These instrumented files should be used during tests execution.
+The task `src-dest` mappings specification use standard [Grunt rules for files processing](http://gruntjs.com/configuring-tasks#files).

 #### src
 Type: `String`
 Required: yes

-`*.js` files to instrument
+`src`, `expand`, `cwd` properties should descibe a set of `*.js` files to instument.

 #### dest
 Type: `String`
 Required: yes

-The folder where instrumented files will be saved.
+A folder path where instrumented files will be saved.

+#### Options
-#### autoBind
+##### autoBind
 Type: `Boolean`
 Required: no
 Default: `true`

 If `autoBind` option is set then the task will automatically adds a handler for `qunit.coverage` event via `qunit` task's options (see `eventHandlers` option).
 Also the task will define `coverageFile` option for `coverageReport` task (coverage file will be placed into `dest` folder).
 So by default you can leave your `qunit` task untouched and get coverage reports.

+##### generateModule
+Type: `Object`
+Required: no

+The option allows to generade a AMD module with imports of all instrumented files.
+This is usefull for getting more accurate coverage reports.
+If an instrumeneted file wasn't loaded during tests execution then coverage report won't take it into account at all and you'll get falsy high numbers of coverage.
+For getting correct numbers of code coverage you need to load all your  files during test execution.
+You can do it manually or allow coverageInstrument task to do it for you.
+The task supposes that all files are AMD-modules (e.g. loaded via RequireJS).
+In your main module for tests you can import a stub like 'all-modules'.
+Then tell coverageInstrument task to replace the stub with generated module which will contain imports of all instrumented files.
+For more info see examples below.

+`generateModule` option is an object with properties:

+* `output` - path to generated module (i.e. js file path):
+Type: `String`
+Required: yes
+* `ignore` - an array of module names to ignore (they won't be included into generated module):
+Type: `Array`
+Required: no

+Generated AMD-module will contain imports of modules which names are relative to the module folder.
+For example if `generateModule.output` equals to `.tmp/all-modules.js` then all module names will relative to '.tmp' folder.
+It's supposed that instrumented files are put into the same folder (via `dest` option).

 ### `coverageReport` task